 👉 Always discuss with your doctor and transplant team about:

-• Additional procedures or medicines that may incur extra cost
+- Additional procedures or medicines that may incur extra costs

 📢"The more you ask, the more you know.
 Peace of mind starts with clarity."